Every gap below is something an acquirer's team will find. The only question is whether they find it fixed — or price it against you.

 Cash-basis books, commingled personal expenses, aggressive add-backs, and revenue that can't be tied to contracts are the classic killers.
 A buyer doesn't negotiate with messy books; they discount them or leave.

-The fix: rebuild to accrual-quality reporting, defensible add-backs, and a clean 3-year story — before diligence, not during it.
+Rebuild to accrual-quality reporting, defensible add-backs, and a clean 3-year story — before diligence, not during it.

 No monthly close, no KPIs, no budget-vs-actual — to a buyer that reads as a business run on instinct, which means the instinct (you) is the asset.
 That's a discount.

-The fix: a monthly package — segment P&L, cash view, KPIs, narrative — that proves management discipline exists without you in the room.
+A monthly package — segment P&L, cash view, KPIs, narrative — that proves management discipline exists without you in the room.

 Undocumented operations make integration terrifying, and terrified buyers pay less or demand earnouts.

-The fix: a documented operating system — core processes, roles, and escalation paths a new owner can actually run.
+A documented operating system — core processes, roles, and escalation paths a new owner can actually run.

 The single biggest discount driver in lower-middle-market deals.
 Owner-held relationships, technical knowledge, and decision bottlenecks all price as risk — through multiple, earnout, or a multi-year handcuff.

-The fix: deliberate, measured transfer of relationships and decisions to the team, tracked quarterly until the org chart works without you.
+Deliberate, measured transfer of relationships and decisions to the team, tracked quarterly until the org chart works without you.

 Concentration above roughly 10–15% per customer draws scrutiny; above 25–30% it reshapes the whole deal — holdbacks, retention earnouts, or a pass.

-The fix: de-risk the accounts you have (contracts, multi-threading) while the pipeline diversifies the base — a 12–24 month project, which is why it can't wait for diligence.
+De-risk the accounts you have (contracts, multi-threading) while the pipeline diversifies the base — a 12–24 month project, which is why it can't wait for diligence.

 Owners who haven't raised prices in years are, in effect, donating EBITDA.
 Because value is priced on a multiple of earnings, every recovered point of margin is multiplied at exit.

-The fix: pricing discipline — often the single fastest enterprise-value lever available in year one.
+Pricing discipline — often the single fastest enterprise-value lever available in year one.

 Sloppy receivables, bloated inventory, and erratic payables don't just strain cash — they inflate the working-capital peg and quietly eat your proceeds at closing.

-The fix: a tightened cash conversion cycle and 12+ months of clean working-capital history before the deal, so the peg is set on discipline, not chaos.
+A tightened cash conversion cycle and 12+ months of clean working-capital history before the deal, so the peg is set on discipline, not chaos.

 A believable growth story — documented pipeline, expansion levers, capacity to deliver — is what moves a buyer from a floor multiple to a premium one.

-The fix: a growth thesis with evidence behind it, built into the reporting so every diligence meeting reinforces it.
+A growth thesis with evidence behind it, built into the reporting so every diligence meeting reinforces it.